 January 2nd, 2012

 I’d like to introduce you to a little slice of heaven, my little slice of heaven, to be exact.
 One year ago my husband and I purchased six acres in Boulder County, and here today I’m starting a project journal that chronicles the design and construction of our homestead.
-It is my intention to share the process with you, a journey that includes the design and construction of a house, a barn, a studio, a landscape, many gardens, and most importantly, a place for all my dreams (and animals!)
+It is my intention to share the process with you, a journey that includes the design and construction of a house, a barn, a studio, a landscape, many gardens, and most importantly, a place for all my dreams (and animals!) to live.
 No pressure, right?

 [this photo is of an historic structure that stands on the ranch immediately adjacent to our property]